 What is it about left-turn crashes?

 Recurrent patterns in North Carolina motorcycle accidents compel us to look for a recurring cause.
 The statistics suggest that there is something special going on when a left-turn passenger vehicle gets near a motorcycle.
-Our Wilmington traffic injury lawyers suggest that the following factors probably all come into play:
+Our Wilmington motorcycle accident lawyers suggest that the following factors probably all come into play:

 Where can you turn, after your left-turn crash?

 Left-turn accidents are among the most common motorcycle crashes in North Carolina.
-If you were injured in any traffic accident in New Hanover County due to the negligence of another driver, you should talk with an experienced Wilmington personal injury attorney who will help protect your rights.
-Call Speaks Law Firm today at 910-341-7570 or toll-free at 877-593-4233 to receive a free, no-obligation legal consultation.
+If you were injured in any traffic accident in New Hanover County due to the negligence of another driver, you should talk with an experienced Wilmington auto accident attorney who will help protect your rights.
+Call Speaks Law Firm today at 910-341-7570 or toll-free at 877-593-4233 to schedule a free legal consultation.